Tractors

 Methods Of Puddling - Bullock-Drawn Puddling

 The bullock-drawn method is one of the standard methods of puddling in remote areas.
-It is practised by the farmers with the use of bullocks and wooden ploughs.
+It is practiced by farmers with the use of bullocks and wooden ploughs.
 It is a traditional method and is a more laborious and time-consuming process.

 Power Tiller Operated Puddling